Shahid595/Azure-Active-Directory-Lab/README.md

 * Creating users and security groups
 * Configuring shared folders
 * Mapping network drives using Group Policy
-### The purpose of this lab is to demonstrate hands-on experience with enterprise IT infrastructure that is used in the real world IT support environments.

 ## Lab Architecture
 ### The environment consists of two machines hosted on Azure.
 Domain Controller